 Duke University was once again rated among the nation’s top 10 universities in a new ranking out Tuesday (today) from U.S. News & World Report.

-In the new report, Duke placed ninth among national universities that offer doctoral degrees.
-Duke was in a tie for eighth in last year’s rankings.
+In the new report, Duke tied for eighth place among national universities that offer doctoral degrees.
+Duke was ranked eighth in last year’s rankings as well.

 Several Duke programs were also singled out in the rankings.
-Duke’s biomedical and biomedical engineering programs ranked tied for fourth in the nation.
+Duke’s biomedical and biomedical engineering programs ranked third in the nation.

-Other Duke programs receiving special mention included the university’s service learning, study abroad, undergraduate research/creative projects, senior capstone and “writing in the disciplines” programs, all of which were listed as “programs to look for.”
+Other Duke programs receiving special mention included the university’s service learning, study abroad, undergraduate research, senior capstone and “writing in the disciplines” programs, all of which were listed as “programs to look for.”

 The U.S. News rankings are based on a combination of quantitative data, such as graduation and retention rates and student selectivity, and qualitative assessments from academic peers and high school guidance counselors.

 More details about the rankings are available here.